 Learning about German Christmas baking

-I am not sure quite how I never got round to trying one of the stollen recipes for years, especially when I saw how good this dried plum stollen sounded.
-This version is only a slight adaptation of the original our teacher described.
-And the result is every bit as delicious as any stollen I had while I was there.
+This stollen recipe is only a slight adaptation of the original our teacher described, and the result is every bit as delicious as any stollen I had while I was there.
+It's packed with fruit, a touch of spice and a core of soft marzipan.

 Is stollen the same as fruit cake?